Marketing Internships: Expectations vs. Reality

 When you’re at the bottom of the food chain, as an intern is, they must toe the line in order to prove that they are the best candidate for the job.
 This is especially true if there is more than one intern competing for a position.
 Though we're no longer in the days of cocktail lunches and interns doing all the dirty work starting from the mail room up, it's still an oftentimes un-thanked job for some tasks or credit is not always given for minor concepts and busy work.
 Many agencies have made the shift from coffee gophers to full-on educational internship machines and as the industry continues to change, so do the expectations and the overall experience for all internships.

-Currently the expectations of an intern is different per agency or department and vary across the board.
-Some are given what seems like a real job, with very realistic responsibilities and deadlines while still others are expected to fetch coffee, read emails, and maintain supply closet inventory.
-Whatever the job description may be, something we can agree on is that both employers and employees expect that the intern is (or should be) the jack of all trades and always ready to learn something new.
-An intern must wear many hats and be able to perform a variety of tasks, and well.
+Currently, the expectations of an intern are different per agency or department and vary across the board.
+Some are given what seems like a real job, with very realistic responsibilities and deadlines, while still others are expected to fetch coffee, read emails, and maintain supply closet inventory.
+Whatever the job description may be, something we can agree on is that both employers and employees expect that the intern is (or should be) the jack of all trades and is always ready to learn something new.
+An intern must wear many hats and be able to perform a variety of tasks well.
 This may not always be achievable, but showing effort shows vitality and capability, which is what makes the intern the best candidate for the job and ultimately will get them hired in the end.